Canonical decompositions for Poincar\'e duality pairs: Poincar e duality pairs and essential annuli and tori

+Then $Y$ is adapted to $\partial G$.
+Further, if $Y$ is trivial, then $H$ is conjugate to a subgroup of one of the $S_{i}$'s. \end{lemma}

-\begin{proof} To prove this result we need to use some techniques from \cite{SS2}.
+\begin{proof} To prove this result, we need to use some techniques from \cite{SS2}.
 Let $\Delta$ denote the graph of groups structure for $DG$ corresponding to its construction by doubling.
-Thus $\Delta$ has two vertices $w$ and $\overline {w}$, and $m$ edges each joining the two vertices.
+Thus $\Delta$ has two vertices $w$ and $\overline {w}$, and edges corresponding to the groups in $\partial G$, each joining the two vertices.
 We identify $G$ with the vertex group $G(w)$.
 As $DG$ is an orientable $PD(n+2)$ group, each $S_{i}$ determines, up to complementation and equivalence, a unique $S_{i}$--almost invariant subset $X_{i}$ of $DG$.
 Thus $X_{i}$ is associated to the edge splitting of $\Delta$ which is over $S_{i}$.
 Since each of $H$ and $S_{i}$ has two coends in $DG$, Proposition 7.4 of \cite{SS2} shows that the associated almost invariant sets $X_{H}$ and $X_{i}$ must cross strongly if they cross at all.
 As $H\subset G=G(w)$, it is clear that $X_{H}$ cannot cross any $X_{i}$ strongly, and so does not cross any $X_{i}$ at all.
 Thus $X_{H}$ must be enclosed by one of the vertices of $\Delta$.

 If $X_{H}$ is enclosed by $\overline{w}$, then $H$ must be a subgroup of $G(\overline{w})$.
-As $H$ is a subgroup of $G(w)$, this implies that $H$ is conjugate into some $S_{i}$, as required.
-Thus we will assume that $X_{H}$ is enclosed by $w$.
-Note that the discussion just before Definition \ref{defnofadapted} shows that $Y=X_{H}\cap G$ is adapted to $\partial G$.
+As $H$ is also a subgroup of $G(w)$, this implies that $H$ is conjugate into some $S_{i}$, as required.
+It also implies that $Y$ is trivial, and so is automatically adapted to $\partial G$, completing the proof in this case.

+For the rest of this proof, we will assume that $X_{H}$ is enclosed by $w$.
+Thus Lemma \ref{propertiesofadapted} shows that $Y=X_{H}\cap G$ is adapted to $\partial G$, which proves the first part of the lemma.